Notarise-gov-sg/api-notarise-healthcerts/README.md

 When running locally, the required API key will be printed to the console on starting the serverless framework.

+A response should be returned within 15 seconds.

 ---

 # Configuration